laivo-uh/first-repo/README.md

 - **Mean Maximum Heart Rates:**
   - Females (sex = 0): Mean = **134.6**.
   - Males (sex = 1): Mean = **146.5**.
 - Conclusion: The difference in means is statistically significant under the equal variances assumption.
+The 95% confidence interval (2.07 to 21.82) suggests that males have, on average, a higher maximum heart rate compared to females.
+These findings underscore gender-based physiological differences that could influence cardiovascular health assessments and interventions.

 ## Final Interpretation: